+Jacobs, Harriet.
+Incidents in the Life of a Slave Girl.
+New York: Dover Press, 2001.
+Print.
 You may download a free copy of the textbook (recommended), read the textbook online for free, or purchase a copy from the bookstore.
-Narrative of My Escape from Slavery is available from the bookstore on campus or can be found at the link above for free.
+Incidents in the Life of a Slave Girl is also available from the bookstore.
 This is an online course; consistent access to the internet and to a computer is required for this class.
 If you have computer problems or internet issues, you may use a computer at one of the computer labs on any SPC campus.
 I do not accept interrupted computer service or lack of a computer as an excuse for late work in online classes.
 Grading of Course work: